iDataist/Deploy-a-Recommendation-Engine-to-Amazon-EKS-with-CircleCI/README.md

         aws iam put-role-policy --role-name FlaskDeployCBKubectlRole --policy-name eks-describe --policy-document file://iam-role-policy.json
         ```
     - Verify the newly created role in the IAM service
-3. Allowing the new role access to the cluster: Before you assign the new-role to the CodeBuild service (so that CodeBuild can also administer the cluster) you will have to add an entry of this new role into the 'aws-auth ConfigMap'.
-The aws-auth ConfigMap is used to grant role-based access control to your cluster.
-When your cluster is first created, the user who created it is given sole permission to administer it.
-Therefore, to grant any AWS service/user who will assume this role the ability to interact with your cluster, you must edit the 'aws-auth ConfigMap' within Kubernetes.
+3. Allowing the new role access to the cluster.

     - Fetch: Get the current configmap and save it to a file:
         ```